pipi-bear/NTU-OS-2025/README.md

 However, some things could still be useful:
 - Screenshot of the patch file content
 - Subsection "IMPORTANT MODIFICATION", which shows how to add permission field without modifying inode size
-- I recorded some of the replies from the TAs in the discussions section on NTUCool.

-> In the end of the markdown file.
+- I recorded some of the replies from the TAs in the discussions section on NTUCool, which are attached in the end of the markdown file.

-- For some functions that I'm not certain about the usage, like `namex`, or something that I'm not familiar with, like "user stub", I asked AI and find the reply useful, so I took screenshot and attached them in the readme.
+- For some functions that I'm not certain about the usage (like `namex`), or something that I'm not familiar with (like "user stub"), I asked AI and found that the replies are actually quite useful, so I took screenshots and attached them in `MP4_README.md`.